bcit-ci/CodeIgniter/user_guide_src/source/general/errors.rst

    example, if a class has been initialized, you could log this as debugging info.
 #.
 Informational Messages.
 These are the lowest priority messages,
    simply giving information regarding some process.
-CodeIgniter doesn't natively generate any info messages but you may want to in your application.

 .. note:: In order for the log file to actually be written, the *logs*
 	directory must be writable.
 In addition, you must set the "threshold"